Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 ACADIA

-Pierre Brassaud or Brassaux, born in France in c1663, reached Port-Royal by 1691, the year he married Gabrielle, daughter of Michel Forest, and moved on to Pigiguit in the Minas Basin.
+Pierre Brassaud or Brassaux, born in France in c1663, reached Port-Royal by 1691, the year he married Gabrielle, daughter of Michel Forest dit Michel and Marie Hébert.
+They moved on to Rivière-de-l'Ascension in the Minas Basin and then to nearby Pigiguit.
 Pierre and Gabrielle had nine children, only two of them sons.
 Only one of the sons, the younger one, survived childhood.
-Five of Pierre and Gabrielle's seven daughters married into the Boudrot, Guédry dit Grivois, and Robichaud dit Cadet families.
-The surviving son, Pierre, fils, born after the Port-Royal census of 1707, married a woman whose name has been lost to history probably at Port-Royal in c1735.
-Pierre, fils survived Le Grand Dérangement and was a widower in Pennsylvania in 1763.
+Five of their seven daughters married into the Boudrot, Guédry dit Grivois, Longuépée, and Robichaud dit Cadet families.
+The surviving son, Pierre, fils, born after the Port-Royal census of 1707, married in c1735, probably at Minas, a woman whose name has been lost to history.
+At least two of Pierre, père's daughters settled in the French Maritimes.
+Anne, wife of Louis Longuépée, and Cécile, wife of Antoine Boudrot, were deported to France from Île St.-Jean in 1758 aboard the British transport Supply.
+Their brother Pierre, fils was counted as a widower with five children in Pennsylvania in June 1763.
+No member of this family emigrated to Louisiana.

 ~

-Cosme dit Brasseux, born at Grand-Pré in December 1712, married Élisabeth, daughter of Pierre Thibodeau le jeune of Chignecto, at Grand-Pré in January 1738 and remained at Minas.
+Cosme dit Brasseux, born at Grand-Pré in December 1712, married Élisabeth, daughter of Pierre Thibodeau le jeune and Anne-Marie Aucoin of Chignecto, at Grand-Pré in January 1738.
+They remained at Minas.

-Jean, born at Grand-Pré in December 1719, married Madeleine, daughter of Philippe Roy, in c1750.
+Jean, born at Grand-Pré in December 1719, married Madeleine, daughter of Philippe Roy and Cécile Mazerolle, in c1750.

-Claude dit Paul dit Mathieu, born probably at Minas in c1722, married Marguerite, daughter of Jean Bertrand l'aîné of Chepoudy, at Beaubassin in August 1746 and settled at Chignecto.
+Claude dit Paul dit Mathieu, born probably at Minas in c1722, married Marguerite, daughter of Jean Bertrand l'aîné and Marie-François Léger of Chepoudy, at Beaubassin in August 1746 and remained at Chignecto.

-Youngest son Joseph, born at Grand-Pré in March 1726, married Marie-Rose, daughter of Jean Daigle of Pigiguit, at Grand-Pré in October1748.
-Like brothers Cosme and Jean, he remained at Minas.
+Youngest son Joseph, born at Grand-Pré in March 1726, married Marie-Rose, daughter of Jean Daigre and Marie-Madeleine Landry of Pigiguit, at Grand-Pré in October1748.
+Like brothers Cosme and Jean, Joseph and his family remained at Minas.

-By the 1750s, descendants of Mathieu Brasseur dit La Citardy could be found in several major Acadian settlements--at Chignecto, Chepoudy, and on Île St.-Jean, but especially in the Minas Basin where Mathieu dit La Citardy spent most of his life.
+By the 1750s, descendants of Mathieu Brasseur dit La Citardy could be found in several major Acadian settlements--at Chignecto, Chepoudy, and on Île St.-Jean, but especially in the Minas Basin, where Mathieu dit La Citardy had spent much of his life.

 LE GRAND DÉRANGEMENT